26thavenue/wande/req.md

 - [ ] Filter functionality and Product Page
 - [-] Add metadata
 - [x] Disable normal email signup
-- [ ] Update , Delete Order , Product and Category
+- [<>] Update , Delete Order , Product and Category
 - [ ] Turn the remove button to remove all the instances of the objectn,
 - [ ] We have to make sure that the products being ordered is lesser than the number in stock
 - [-] Check if the user id matches the userid in the cart and cart item before deleting or  updating
 - [ ] Adding pagination for the payments table
-- [ ] Fix the search params
+- [x] Fix the search params
 - [x] Confrim order to trigger the payment api and confirmation mail
 - [ ] Add a suspense
+- [ ] If user is an admin add admin route to the db and homepage also
 - [x] Add more life e.g illustrations and all to the pages
 - [x] Order page
 - [<>] Decreasing the number InStock for every successful purchase i.e if the payment status is pending run anupdate on the product.numberInStock